codingcatgirl/choo/docs/choo/models.rst

 .. py:class:: Ride(line=None, number=None)

-    A ride is implemented as a list of :py:class:`TimeAndPlace` objects.
+    A ride is implemented as a list of :py:class:`RidePoint` objects.

     Although a :py:class:`Ride` is iterable, most of the time not all stops of the rides are known and the list of known stations can change.
 This makes the use of integer indices impossible.
 To avoid this problem, dynamic indices are used for a :py:class:`Ride`.

-    If you iterate over a :py:class:`Ride` each item you get is ``None`` or a :py:class:`TimeAndPlace` object.
+    If you iterate over a :py:class:`Ride` each item you get is ``None`` or a :py:class:`RidePoint` object.
 Each item that is ``None`` stands for n missing stations.
-It can also mean that the :py:class:`TimeAndPlace` before and after the item are in fact the same.
+It can also mean that the :py:class:`RidePoint` before and after the item are in fact the same.
 To get rid of all ``None`` items, pass an incomplete ride to a network API.

-    You can use integer indices to get, set or delete single :py:class:`TimeAndPlace` objects which is usefull if you want the first (0) or last (-1).
+    You can use integer indices to get, set or delete single :py:class:`RidePoint` objects which is usefull if you want the first (0) or last (-1).
 But, as explained above, these integer indices may point to another item when the :py:class:`Ride` changes or becomes more complete.

-    If you iterate over ``ride.items()`` you get ``(RideStopPointer, TimeAndPlace)`` tuples.
-When used as an indice, a :py:class:`Ride.StopPointer` used as an indice will always point to the same :py:class:`TimeAndPlace` object.
+    If you iterate over ``ride.items()`` you get ``(RideStopPointer, RidePoint)`` tuples.
+When used as an indice, a :py:class:`Ride.StopPointer` used as an indice will always point to the same :py:class:`RidePoint` object.

     You can slice a :py:class:`Ride` (using integer indices or :py:class RideStopPointer`) which will get you a :py:class:`RideSegment` that will always have the correct boundaries.
 Slicing with no start or no end point is also supported.